 No, I’m not single.
 Let’s just get that out of the way.
-I’m happily married with two children…but before you leave, let me explain…
+I’m happily married with two children…so if you’re wondering why I’m writing about being single, let me explain…

 My husband and I started dating when we were 27 and got married when we were 30.
 That means I spent roughly 12-15 years of Valentine’s Days single.
 (Technically, I spent almost 30 Valentine’s Days single, but those last 12-15 were the hardest.)